erikdubois/Sardi/README.md

 ## Github will be used to :

+	Request for new icons can be posted here. (scroll to bottom)

 	News will be updated here.

 	Questions can be posted here.

 	Bugs can be reported here.

-	Requetst for new icons can be posted here. (scroll to bottom)

 ## Need to get into contact with me